Persian Biryani: The delicious taste of Isfahan

 Ingredients of Isfahan Biryani: A Blend of Persian Flavors

-One of the reasons why biryani in Iran stands out is the distinct combination of ingredients that showcase Persian tastes:
+One of the reasons why Iranian Biryani stands out is the distinct combination of ingredients that showcase Persian tastes:

 • Meat: Usually lamb or beef, marinated in garlic, onions, turmeric, cinnamon, and other Persian spices.